leagris/lcnumconv.sh/README.md

 # lcnumconv.sh

-`lcnumconv.sh` is a Bash library and stand-alone command to convert numbers between `LC_NUMERIC` locale formats
+`lcnumconv.sh` is a Bash library and stand-alone command to convert numbers between `LC_NUMERIC` locale formats.

 ### License